SUSE/Portus/_docs/Configuring-Portus.md

 ### Delete support

-**Note**: feature only available in Portus 2.1 or later.
-Also bear in mind that this will only work accordingly if you are using Docker Distribution 2.4 or later.
+**Note**: bear in mind that this will only work accordingly if you are using Docker Distribution 2.4 or later.

 As of 2.1, and if you are using a Docker Distribution version not older than 2.4, you will be able to delete images, tags, users, namespaces and teams.
 In